Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/README.md

 1. What is the overall burden of osteoporosis in the study population?

 Finding:The dataset contained 1,958 participants with an overall osteoporosis prevalence of 50%.
-Interpretation:The prevalence appeared unusually balanced, prompting further investigation into the dataset's structure.
+Interpretation:Although 50% of the records were classified as having osteoporosis, this unusually balanced distribution may reflect how the synthetic dataset was created.
+It should not be interpreted as real-world osteoporosis prevalence.

 2. Which demographic groups appear to have the highest osteoporosis burden?

 Finding: Older adults showed higher osteoporosis prevalence, while racial and gender distributions appeared almost perfectly balanced.
-Interpretation: Although the age trend aligns with clinical expectations, the demographic balance suggested the dataset might be synthetic.
+Interpretation: The age pattern appears plausible, but the near-even results across gender and racial groups may reflect the synthetic structure of the dataset rather than genuine population differences.
 3. How are patients distributed across risk categories?

 Finding: The population was almost evenly divided between the two categories.

-Business Value Risk stratification helps healthcare professionals prioritise preventive interventions and resource allocation.
+Interpretation:This near-equal distribution may reflect how the synthetic dataset was created rather than a realistic pattern of osteoporosis risk.

+Business Relevance: Risk categories can help healthcare teams organise reporting and identify groups that may require further review.
+However, this dataset should not be used to guide real clinical decisions.

 ## Data Validation Dashboard
-### Developed specifically for quality assessment shifts the focus from "What does the data show?" to "Can the data be trusted?"
+### This dashboard focuses on whether the dataset is consistent, realistic, and reliable enough for meaningful interpretation.
+It shifts the analysis from simply asking, “What does the data show?” to asking, “Can the data be trusted?”Developed specifically for quality assessment, shifts the focus from "What does the data show?" to "Can the data be trusted?"

 ![image alt](https://github.com/Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/blob/main/osteoporosis%20project/images/risk_analysis.png)